MrowrLib/dependency_injection.h/README.md

 ## What?

-Simplest dependency injection interface that I could some up with.
+Simplest dependency injection / inversion of control container that I could think of.

 ## Installation